 Ann Hentschel is Quality Research Analyst at Branagh Information Group.
 Ann has been in the field of early childhood education for over 30 years in a variety of roles including preschool teacher and child care director at Stanford University.
 More recently, she was the director of quality assessment at the McCormick Center for Early Childhood Leadership.
 In that role she oversaw the implementation of quality assessments and training of technical assistance specialists for the QRIS initiative in Illinois.
 Ann is coauthor of two books, A Great Place to Work and Inspiring Peak Performance, with her colleagues Paula Jorde Bloom and Jill Bella.
 She received her master’s degree in early childhood administration from National Louis University

-Teri N. Talan is Director of Policy Initiatives at the McCormick Center for Early Childhood Leadership and Associate Professor of Early Childhood Education at National Louis University.
+Teri N. Talan is Michael W. Louis Chair and Senior Policy Advisor at the McCormick Center for Early Childhood Leadership and Associate Professor of Early Childhood Education at National Louis University.
 She promotes action by state and national policymakers on early childhood workforce and program administration issues.
 Previously she led a child advocacy organization and a NAEYC-accredited early childhood program.
 Dr. Talan holds a law degree from Northwestern University, a doctorate in adult and continuing education and a master’s degree in early childhood leadership and advocacy from National Louis University.
 Teri’s research interests include early childhood leadership, workforce development, systems integration, and program quality evaluation.
 She is co-author with Paula Jorde Bloom of the Program Administration Scale, Business Administration Scale for Family Child Care, Escala de Evaluación de la Administración de Negocios, and Who’s Caring for the Kids?
 The Status of the Early Childhood Workforce in Illinois.